 The policies set forth below and in related documents (University Catalog, College website, etc.) were determined by the faculty of College of Music, in accordance with the rules of the Graduate School and the University of Colorado.
 These formal written policies are used to guide all decisions made by the faculty and administration, and students are expected to refer to them often as they work toward earning their degrees.
-All official decisions pertaining to degree requirements, including special exceptions granted by the faculty or Associate Dean are recorded in written form and kept on file in the graduate music office.
+All official decisions pertaining to degree requirements, including special exceptions granted by the faculty or Associate Dean are recorded in written form and kept in the student’s digital file.
 Oral agreements are not considered binding without written record in the student’s file (e.g., official letters, printed email communications, etc.).
 The faculty regularly reviews all degree plans and academic policies; the most current versions are posted at the website.
 When degree requirements change, students may choose, with the consent of their faculty advisory committee, either to follow the revised plan or to continue with the degree as it was defined when they began the program.
-Many College of Music policies are governed by the Graduate School Rules for the campus; the current version of this important document may be found at the Graduate School's website.
+Many College of Music policies are governed by the Graduate School Rules for the campus; other important campus policies are detailed at the Graduate School Website.

 The University's Honor Code